Peer Mentoring Program

 - Knowledge Sharing- chance to share knowledge regarding your major and career aspirations, effective study habits, school/community resources, social activities, etc.

 - Instrinsic Satisfaction- gained through acting as a guide, coach, and/or resource person

 - Resume Building - mentoring demonstrates the effectiveness of your soft skills and ability to share knowledge, which are qualities highly in demand by employers

 - Tradition - as a V2V Mentor you become part of a UNM Tradition for the student veteran community; and your mentee/protege may become a future mentor

 - Passion to contribute to another's development

 - Enrolled at UNM: successfully completed 1 year @ UNM

 - GPA 2.5+

 - Attend monthly development workshops

-- Personal guidance and friendship during your first year at UNM
+- Not having to "go it alone" during your first year at UNM

 - Enrolled at UNM